OPMDG/check_pgactivity/README.rst

- Perfdata returns the total number of WAL files, current number of written WAL, the current number of recycled WAL, the rate of WAL written to disk since last execution on master clusters and the current timeline id.
+ Perfdata returns the total number of WAL files, current number of written WAL, the current number of recycled WAL, the rate of WAL written to disk since last execution on master clusters and the current timeline.

  Critical and Warning thresholds accept either a raw number of files or a percentage.
 In case of percentage, the limit is computed based on: